-Our fantastic team at Creamline include award winning milkmen, depot managers and support staff – but whatever the role, all of the team are well known to our customers for going the extra mile.
+Our fantastic team include award winning milkmen, dedicated support staff and committed depot managers - but whatever the role, all of the team are well known to our customers for going the extra mile.
 Find out why it takes an extra spark to be a part of the Creamline team.

 Having done the rounds for the past 27 years, Phil knows what it takes to make a good milkman!
 Here, he shares why the personal touch is a must for the modern milkman, how the industry has changed over the years and why he loves being a Creamline milkman!

 Phil, what was it that made you become a milkman?

 Having worked my way up to head chef in a Manchester restaurant, the long hours and weekend shifts were starting to take their toll, especially since starting a family.
 After speaking to a friend about his job as a milkman I decided to bite the bullet and give it a go - I’ve never looked back!